Nurture Your Soil to Keep Your Dome Greenhouse Garden Thriving All Year

 As another option, worms and worm castings, good compost, manures, whey, and anything fermented like fish emulsion and compost teas will also help renew soil life.
 I like to use several options as we keep our domes in full food production year-round.

 Keeping your garden growing all winter is the easiest way to protect your soil’s surface from direct sun and drying air.
 Although I don’t use this method, cover cropping can work in a Dome if you chop the top of the plant off when it flowers or simply pull it when it’s time.
 Turning in may attract decomposers unless you are diligent about burying plant material well below the soil surface.

-Some people also like to use old sheets or agroban/agricultural row cover.
+Some people also like to use old sheets or agricultural row covers like Agribon.
 We do not recommend using shade cloth in any instance except for growing brassicas and salad greens in the summer.
 It is useful for protecting winter crops grown in the summer but otherwise can strongly work against you as all summer crops need as much UV as your dome will allow.
 In cases of mixed crops, we recommend using shade trees, such as fig trees or grow winter crops near your tank where temps stay more regulated.